Vali-Cyber/SecurityPerf/README.md

 # Prerequisites

-To use SecurityPerf, you need two Linux VMs that have the latest Docker engine and python3 installed.
-One of the VMs must have SSH installed.
-SecurityPerf uses password-based SSH authentication to log in to VMs.
+To use SecurityPerf, you need two Linux systems that have the latest Docker engine and python3 installed.
+One of the systems must have SSH installed.
+SecurityPerf uses password-based SSH authentication to log in to systems.

 The requirements.txt file provides the python dependencies required to run SecurityPerf.
+You must install the dependencies on the system where you run `run.py`.
 You can install the dependencies with the following command.

 `pip3 install -r requirements.txt`

-You must be able to run docker commands without `sudo` on both VMs.
+You must be able to run docker commands without `sudo` on both systems.
 This step can be achieved with the following command:

 `sudo usermod -aG docker USERNAME`

-You cannot run any services on the VMs with ports that conflict with the services being tested.
+You cannot run any services on the systems with ports that conflict with the services being tested.
 The services being tested use their default ports.
 For example, apache uses port 80.

 # How It Works

-SecurityPerf takes advantage of containerization to run diverse workloads and benchmarking tools on any Linux VM a user might choose.
-SecurityPerf uses two VMs, one that represents a server which runs the services being benchmarked and one that represents the client.
+SecurityPerf takes advantage of containerization to run diverse workloads and benchmarking tools on any Linux system a user might choose.
+SecurityPerf uses two systems, one that represents a server which runs the services being benchmarked and one that represents the client.
-The client VM runs the benchmarking software.
+The client system runs the benchmarking software.

 SecurityPerf builds the container images located in the `benchmarks directory.
-It then copies service images to sever VM.
-Benchmark images remain on the client VM.
-The client VM runs the benchmarking software and puts the service under load.
+It then copies service images to sever system.
+Benchmark images remain on the client system.
+The client system runs the benchmarking software and puts the service under load.
 After each iteration of a benchmarking test, SecurityPerf saves the results as a text file in the "results" directory under a subdirectory with the name of the service being tested.
 After all iterations of tests